max-ivaneychyk/sprite-generator/README.md

 ## Description

-Simple image sprite generator from a lot of small images.
+Simple image sprite maker.
+Generating sprite from a lot of small images.